 Dr. Beth John has been working in higher education for 13 years in various leadership roles.
 She is currently serving as the Director of First Year Experience at UW-Whitewater.
 The First Year Experience office is responsible for summer orientation and registration programs, fall orientation programs, mentor programs, learning communities, new student seminar, and family programs.
 Beth also serves as an Advisor for the Edgewood College Doctoral program in Educational Leadership.
 She previously served as the Assistant Dean of Students/Director of Student Activities at Edgewood College and provided leadership to areas of student activities, new student orientation, student organizations, leadership development, and commuter student services.
 Beth received her Ed.D. in Educational Leadership with an emphasis in Higher Education from Edgewood College and her M.S. in College Student Personnel from Western Illinois University.
 Beth believes deeply in the mission and values of UW-Whitewater and believes that this line of work is a "calling" for her.
 This is evident in her work with students, her commitment to social justice, and her thoughtful, ethical, and reflective practices.

-Mario G. Morris, J.D. currently serves as the Director of Financial Operations for the University Of Wisconsin Division of Intercollegiate Athletics, where he has primary oversight of the athletic department financial operations and budget which exceeds $100 million dollars.
+Mario G. Morris, J.D. currently serves as the University of Notre Dame's Deputy Athletics Director for Business Operations.
 Mr. Morris is currently pursuing his PhD in Educational Leadership and Policy Analysis at the University of Wisconsin-Madison.
 His research interests include higher education issues related to student-athletes as well as finance and legal issues in higher education.
-Prior to his current role, Mr. Morris worked for several years in the financial services industry.
+Prior to his current role, Mario served as the Director of Financial Operations for the University of Wisconsin Division of Intercollegiate Athletics, where he had primary oversight of the athletic department financial operations and budget which exceeded $100 million dollars.
+Mr. Morris also worked for several years in the financial services industry.
 Mario teaches the NCAA Governance and Budget and Financial Management in Athletics and Higher Education courses.

 Mr. Morris received his law degree from the University of Wisconsin in 2006.
 He received his Bachelor of Science in Finance from the University of Alabama in 1994 where he was a starting linebacker for the University of Alabama football team that won the national championship in 1992.